aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 The second way to add methods to the class that implements the trait is to define a separate class that defines one or more methods that each return a closure.
 The name of the method in this class will be used as the key in the $macros array and the closure the method returns will be the corresponding closure that is added to $macros array.
 The trait adds a `mixin($mixin, $replace = true)` method that allows us to mix in all the closures returned by the methods of this separate class into the $macros array.

 The way this method works is that we pass it the string name of the class that has the closures we want to add to as the first argument.
 The method then uses reflection to get all the methods in the class, use the name of the methods as the keys and call the methods to return the closures that it will add to the array using the matching key.
-The method also takes a second boolean argument that indicates whether it should replace any existing closures already in the array with the same key.
-This will make the method be able dynamically change the closures in the array.
+The method also takes a second boolean argument that indicates whether it should replace any existing closures with the same key already in the $macros array.

 ```php
 namespace Illuminate\Support\Traits;